XTWuSamantha/XTWu.github.io/_teaching/2015-spring-teaching-2.md

-title: "Teaching experience 2"
+'''
+title: "Operational Research and Optimization"
 collection: teaching
 type: "Workshop"
 permalink: /teaching/2015-spring-teaching-1
-venue: "University 1, Department"
+venue: "SUSTech, Statistic and Data Science"
-date: 2015-01-01
+date: 2023 Spring
-location: "City, Country"
+location: "Shenzhen, Guangdong"
+'''

 This is a description of a teaching experience.
 You can use markdown like any other post.